oggtt/cpp-sup_insert/README.md

 License Text: [curl license](https://curl.se/docs/copyright.html) License Text: [nlohmann/json license](https://github.com/nlohmann/json#license)

-Note: This SDK currently does not redistribute libcurl or any JSON library binaries.
+Note:
-However, source code includes references to these libraries, and users are responsible for complying with their respective licenses when building or distributing derived works.
+The source code includes references to these libraries, and users are responsible for complying with their respective licenses when building or distributing derived works.

 Note: This SDK is distributed as source code only.
 It does not include or redistribute any third-party binaries.

-✒️How to USE
+{ How to USE }

 STEP1: The cpp file and hpp file is already in your current directory.
 The cacert.pem is needed in the same directory.
 At this time, Curl and JSON Libraries are already installed.